billthefarmer/blog/blog/content/post/2017-09-05-adding-a-calendar-event.md

         startInsert(0, null, Events.CONTENT_URI, values);
     }

 ```

 This gets the calendar id from the cursor and adds it to the values
 along with the timezone.
+It's probably not necessary to query the
+first calendar id because the value seems to be one, but there may be
+instances where it isn't.
 The `startInsert()` method inserts the event
 asynchronously and the result is passed to the `onInsertComplete()`
 method.